The Alocasia is a popular indoor plant. It has large, cordate leaves that grow to almost 8 to 35 inches.

 - Disturbing the roots as little as possible.

-If your Alocasia plant has undergone transplant shock and is turning its leaves into yellow, you could apply the following solutions:
+If your Alocasia plant has undergone transplant shock and is turning its leaves yellow, you could apply the following solutions:

 - You should keep the soil moist and watered and ensure that the plant has good drainage.